- - Rear wheel and frame to rack using Sheldon Brown Method

 - ~8.75"/222mm to top corner of lock

 We need the key code of the lock you want to match.

 The code is stamped on the diamond shaped metal tag that came with the keys.

-Please add a note a check-out saying you would like the new lock to be keyed to match, and provide the key code info.
+Please add a note in the Shopping Cart saying you would like the new lock to be keyed to match, and provide the key code info.

 Allow for additional processing time.
 This requires manual assembly.

 Please send a note to email@example.com if you have additional questions.